Krishnarjuna Yudham: Soundtrack

 The duo Hiphop Tamizha composed the music for the film.
 This is their second Telugu film after Dhruva.
 'Turn This Party Up' is a peppy rock number.
 'Dhaari Choodu' is a folk song which has typical Chittoor dialect.
 'I Wanna Fly' is a soothing melody which has two versions composed parallelly.
 'Ela Ela' is a heartbreak montage love song.
 'Urime Manase' is yet another breakup number.
 'Thaaney Vachhindhanaa' is a slow and pleasant melody.

 Release

 Marketing

 Dil Raju acquired distribution rights for the film in the Telugu states.
 In its pre-release business, the film earned Rs 35 crore from its global theatrical rights, Rs 7 crore from its satellite rights sold Star Maa, Rs 4.50 crore from its Hindi dubbing rights and Rs 50 lakh from its music and other rights.

-Shine Screens distributed the film locally.
-Magnus Media acquired overseas theatrical rights for Rs 3.50 crore and arranged 600 shows in the US, on its release day.

 Reception

 Critical response

 The film received mixed negative reviews from critics.
 Neeshita Nyayapati, from Times of India rated the film 2.5/5 and wrote 'Walking away from the film, the only memories that one takes back happy is the vision of Nani dancing to ‘Dhaari Choodu’ with childish abandon, the humorous scenes that elevate the first half and the fact that his friend spells Riya's name as Royya.
 For a film that touches the subject of human trafficking, it sure bombs at making a point.'

 Sangeetha Devi Dundoo from The Hindu, while praising the acting performance of Nani as Krishna and the picturization of Dhaari Choodu song, also wrote, 'on the whole, Krishnarjuna Yuddham doesn’t get its rhythm right.
 There was a time, not long ago, when Nani's name was associated with films that stood out from the clutter.
 This one had the potential to be a fusion of global and local music, the way Arjun wanted it to be, but ends up a mess'.